BxCppDev/bxdecay0/README.rst

 License
 =======

-BxDecay0 is released under the  GNU GENERAL PUBLIC LICENSE, version 3.
+BxDecay0 is free and open source software.
+It is released under the  GNU GENERAL PUBLIC LICENSE, version 3.
 See the ``LICENSE.txt`` file.